Approximation of smallest linear tree grammar

-In the following we will also use a simple property of chain compression: Since no two $a$-maximal chains can be next to each other, there are no $b$-maximal chains (for any unary letter $b$) of length greater than $1$ in \mytree{} after chain compression.
+In the following we also use a simple property of chain compression: Since no two $a$-maximal chains can be next to each other, there are no $b$-maximal chains (for any unary letter $b$) of length greater than $1$ in \mytree{} after chain compression.

-\begin{lemma}[cf.~{\cite[Lemma~3]{grammar}}] In line~\ref{listing pairs} of algorithm \algmain{} there is no node in \mytree{} such that this node and its child are labelled with the same unary letter. \end{lemma} \begin{proof} Suppose for the sake of contradiction that there is a node $u$ that is labelled with the unary letter $a$ and $u$'s unique child $v$ is labelled with $a$ too.
+\begin{lemma}[cf.~{\cite[Lemma~3]{grammar}}] In line~\ref{listing pairs} of algorithm \algmain{} there is no node in \mytree{} such that this node and its child are labelled with the same unary letter. \end{lemma} \begin{proof} The proof is straightforward: suppose for the sake of contradiction that there is a node $u$ that is labelled with the unary letter $a$ and $u$'s unique child $v$ is labelled with $a$, too.
 There are two cases:

 {\em Case 1.} The letter $a$ was present in \mytree{} in line~\ref{listing letters}: But then $a$ was listed in $\letters_1$ in line~\ref{listing letters} and $u$ and $v$ are part of an $a$-maximal chain that was replaced by a single node during \algtreechaincomp$(\letters_1,\mytree)$.